-A very interesting image in this group, pointing to the origin of the Mantegna engravings, is image 7, called Doxe.
+A very interesting image in this group, maybe pointing to the origin of the Mantegna engravings, is image 7, called DOXE.
 The card represents the Doge of Venice, the figure on the engraving looks like Francesco Foscari, who was Doge of Venice from 1423 to 1457.
 Francesco Foscari was a real hawk, and he was in war with the Duchy of Milan during 31 years.
-In 1454 he was defeated by Francesco Sforza, which led to the Treaty of Lodi, also known as the Peace of Lodi, signed between Milan, Venice and Florence.
+In 1454, he was defeated by Francesco Sforza, which led to the Treaty of Lodi, also known as the Peace of Lodi, signed between Milan, Venice and Florence.
 The card is placed between the Knight (CHAVALIER VI) and the King (RE VIII).
 If the images had been made in Ferrara, probably card number VII would have been depicted a Duke.
 Because a Doge has been represented here, I adhere to a Venetian origin of these engravings.

 The second group of ten cards, labeled D, depicts the 9 Muses.
 Apollo heads this group as card number 20 (and XX).
-Four of the Muses are shown on the page of introduction, so I won't repreat them here.
+Four of the Muses are shown on the page of introduction, so I won't repeat them here.
 The Muses represent the pleasant parts of life.

 The next level, labeled B, consists of the Seven Virtues.
 Three of the Virtues, Temperance, Strength and Justice are present in the Tarot, and all of them can be found in the Minchiate cards (see next page).
-Before the Seven Virtues, in order to arrive at ten cards, are depicted three Geniuses, Iliaco the Genius of Light, Chronico the Genius of Time and Cosmico the Genius of Space.
-The image below presents the four cardinal Virtues in the order given by Platon; Temperance, Strength, Prudence and Justice.
+Before the Seven Virtues, to arrive at ten cards, are depicted three Geniuses, Iliaco the Genius of Light, Chronico the Genius of Time and Cosmico the Genius of Space.
+The image below presents the four cardinal Virtues in the order given by Platon, Temperance, Strength, Prudence and Justice.

 The Stories behind the Mantegna engravings